 Many companies that make sunscreen are now labeling their products with “reef-safe” if the ingredients don’t include those that are considered harmful to the environment.

-The most important sun safe practice for everyone, kids included, is direct sunlight avoidance, notes Dermatologist Dr. Fayne L. Frey, MD, FAAD.
+The most important sun safe practice for everyone, kids included, is direct sunlight avoidance, noted Dermatologist Dr. Fayne L. Frey, MD, FAAD.

-“Moms should try to minimize children’s direct exposure to midday sun by enjoying outdoor activities in the early morning and late afternoon, and by avoiding the midday sun between 10:00 am and 3:00 pm,” she says.
+“Moms should try to minimize children’s direct exposure to midday sun by enjoying outdoor activities in the early morning and late afternoon, and by avoiding the midday sun between 10am and 3pm” she said.
 Dressing your kids in long-sleeved shirts & brimmed hats is the next best way to minimize sun exposure.
 Sunscreen applied liberally and often is also necessary, but is really only your final line of defense.

 By nurturing a strong foundation of health, she says, your child can be more resilient in the face of all types of stressors, including environmental stressors like UV radiation.